nuuuwan/news_lk3_data/README.md

 ### Actor Krishna's new movie inauguration

 *2024-10-21 17:10:00* · [`virakesarilk`](https://www.virakesari.lk/article/196798) · `ta`

+Actor Krishna stars in new film "Untitled" alongside Varsha Viswanath.
+Directed by debutant Appadurai Bharathiraja, it's a suspenseful action thriller produced by Don Creations.
+Shooting occurs in Tamil Nadu and Madurai suburbs.
+Special guest Sathya Siva from "Eagle" attends premiere.

+🟩

 After a short break, actor and producer Krishna was once again the hero of the unnamed new film in Chennai.